zoom/sample-registration-app/README.md

 1. Send detailed logs to the server console and error pages
 2. Restart the server on changes to server files - this will clear the in-memory DB
-    1. To change this use a standard mongod instance
+    1. To change this use a standard mongodb instance
     2. or use `node` instead of `nodemon` for the `dev` script in [package.json](package.json)
     3. or start the server using the `start` NPM script (see next section)